en-tropyc/pqc-bitcoin-x-latent/README.md

 ## **Current PQC Algorithms Implemented**

+### Group 1: Digital Signature Algorithms
+- **SPHINCS+**: A stateless hash-based signature scheme with minimal security assumptions.
+- **CRYSTALS-Dilithium**: A lattice-based digital signature scheme.
+- **FALCON**: A fast lattice-based digital signature scheme optimized for small signatures.
+- **SQIsign**: An isogeny-based signature scheme.

+### Group 2: Key Encapsulation Mechanisms (KEM)
 - **Kyber**: A lattice-based key encapsulation mechanism (KEM) for public-key encryption.
 - **FrodoKEM**: A key encapsulation mechanism based on the hardness of the learning with errors (LWE) problem.
 - **NTRU**: A lattice-based public-key cryptosystem designed to be secure against quantum computers.

 These algorithms are integrated into the Bitcoin codebase in a way that ensures both backward and forward compatibility with existing Bitcoin infrastructure.
+Group 1 algorithms handle digital signatures for transaction signing, while Group 2 algorithms provide secure key exchange mechanisms for encrypted communications between nodes and wallets.

 ## **Post-Quantum Cryptography Support**